 The Wayland Facilities Department was created in July 2007 upon agreement with the Town Administrator, Board of Selectmen, School Superintendent and the School Committee.
-Established to more efficiently manage operations of all municipal and school buildings, the Facilities Department has oversight for and management of eighteen facilities and approximately one million square feet of property, including five school buildings and all municipal buildings such as the Town Building, Public Safety Building, Fire Station, Town Library, the DPW Garage Facility, Water Treatment Plant, Wastewater Treatment Plant, and the DPW Transfer Station.
-Responsibilities include custodial services, building maintenance and repairs, support of capital projects and day-to-day project management for new construction and major renovations.
+Established to more efficiently manage operations of all municipal and school buildings, the Facilities Department has oversight for and management of eighteen facilities and approximately one million square feet of property, including five school buildings and all municipal buildings such as the Town Building, Public Safety Building, Fire Station, Town Library, the Department of Public Works Facility, Water Treatment Plant, Wastewater Treatment Plant, and the DPW Transfer Station.
+Responsibilities include custodial services, building maintenance and repairs, support of capital projects and day-to-day project management for new construction and major

 Facilities Department Responsibilities include: